consensus-shipyard/ipc/extras/linked-token/README.md

 ![Linked Token Withdrawing](./linked-token-withdrawing.png)

-## Setup and instructions for running on calibnet
+## Deploy and run an example on Calibnet

+### Preparation

-1. Follow IPC guide for setting up a subnet pinned to the filecoin calibnet network: https://github.com/consensus-shipyard/ipc/blob/main/docs/ipc/quickstart-calibration.md
+1. Follow [this guide](https://docs.ipc.space/quickstarts/deploy-a-subnet) to set up a subnet anchored to the Filecoin Calibration network.
-2. copy the config file from ipc/contracts/script/examples/cross-token/.env.template to .en a config file for connecting to calibnet and your subnet.
-Create a new wallet with for executing the USDC test that is not one of the validators.
-You will need to fund this wallet using the calibnet facuet.
-Set PRIVATE_KEY in .env for this new wallet.
-3. Deploy or use a pre-deployed gateway on calibnet

-    a.
-Review output of `make deploy-ipc NETWORK=calibrationnet`  in order to get the address of your IPC gateway on the calbnet and add this to your .env file.
-You should see an output like:
+2. Copy the config file from `.env.template` to `.env`, and:
+    - Set `PRIVATE_KEY` in `.env` for the deployer's address.
+It needs to have funds both in the parent network and the child subnet.
+You can use `ipc-cli cross-msg fund` to send funds from the parent to the child subnet.
+    - Set `ORIGIN_NET_GATEWAY` to the address of the parent gateway.
+    - Set `SUBNET_ROUTE_IN_ETH_FORMAT` to be the Eth address of the subnet actor.

+### Deployment

+1. Deploy the USDCTest token on Calibnet:

     ```jsx
-    "Gateway": "0x5cF14D2Af9BBd5456Ea532639f1DB355B9BaCBf8",
-    ```

-    b.
-Add to your .env file:

-    ```jsx
-    export CALIBNET_GATEWAY=0x5cF14D2Af9BBd5456Ea532639f1DB355B9BaCBf8
-    ```

-    c.
-This gateway should match the gateway in your ~/.ipc/config.toml file

-    ```jsx
-    gateway_addr = "0x5cF14D2Af9BBd5456Ea532639f1DB355B9BaCBf8"
-    registry_addr = "0x7308C4A503a12521215718cbCa98F951E9aAB9B5"
-    ```

-5. Use a pre-existing subnet or deploy a new one.
-You will want to ensure that the config file ~/.ipc/confg.toml has a valid gateway and ipc registry.
-Your subnet id will look something like:

-    ```jsx
-    ipc-cli subnet create \
-    --parent /r314159 \
-    --min-validator-stake 10 \
-    --min-validators 1 \
-    --bottomup-check-period 30 \
-    --from 0x684a69080fd214af19215f5f7dfbc9704027e3d6 \
-    --permission-mode collateral --supply-source-kind native

-    created subnet actor with id: /r314159/t410f2jhadzp7jvo7cuo3r52yoc6fd3q4czxfu5fgbxi

-    ```

-6. Visit [this tool](https://beryx.zondax.ch/address_converter) and convert the t410f2jhadzp7jvo7cuo3r52yoc6fd3q4czxfu5fgbxi filecoin address to an ethereum format like 0xd24e01e5ff4d5df151db8f75870bc51ee1c166e5
-7. Update your .env file to set SUBNET_ROUTE_IN_ETH_FORMAT to be the ethereum format of the subnet address from the previous step

-    ```jsx
-    export SUBNET_ROUTE_IN_ETH_FORMAT=0x1e0fa8dd65a59399e47cbe6f31766586b41204c3
-    ```

-8. Set up the validators as specified by the calibration start up guide and ensure we have funded your wallet using a calibnet faucet
-9. Fund your wallet’s address on the subnet

-    ```jsx
-    $ ipc-cli cross-msg fund \
-    --subnet /r314159/t410f2jhadzp7jvo7cuo3r52yoc6fd3q4czxfu5fgbxi \
-     --from  0xa0e416c85e0117cdbaa8d29137c97a2f4a3c9b8e \
-    10
-    ```

-10. Deploy the USDCTest contract

-    ```jsx
     make deploy-usdctest
     ```

-    If you see the error
+    Caveat: If you see this error, it's likely that the deployment will have succeeded anyway!

     ```jsx
     Error:
     Transaction dropped from the mempool: 0x563e6ca21d46417020accd05cce992e30f4cb7e69e6b76cc249fea53037bdaa8
     ```

-    You can search for the transaction on filfox and find the correct contract address from the other tab under EthAddress: https://calibration.filfox.info/en/message/0x563e6ca21d46417020accd05cce992e30f4cb7e69e6b76cc249fea53037bdaa8?t=4
+    You can search for the transaction on a Filecoin explorer (e.g. Filfox) and find the correct contract address from the other tab under EthAddress: https://calibration.filfox.info/en/message/0x563e6ca21d46417020accd05cce992e30f4cb7e69e6b76cc249fea53037bdaa8?t=4

-11. Mint 1000 USDCTest tokens to your wallet
+2. Mint 1000 USDCTest tokens to your wallet on the parent.

     ```jsx
     make mint-usdc
     ```

-12. Check your wallet balance to ensure that the mint was successful
+3. Check your wallet balance to ensure that the mint was successful.

     ```jsx
     make check-balance